alisonburgers/IV-Filter-Extension/README.md

 Important notes:
-- This extension has not been fully tested and debugged, especially on displaying Pokemon with 100% IVs.
-- This extension DOES NOT asychronously filter Pokemon.
-To update the filter, either click the filter button again (but only do so when new spawns are added) or refresh the page and filter again.
 - If no Pokemon is showing/Pokemon displayed incorrectly/page not responding, refresh the page and filter again.
 - Avoid selecting too many Pokemon on the filter to enhance performance.
-- The default filter threshold is 82% or above.
-You can edit it by changing the variable "iv_filter" in content_script.js (value is inclusive).
 - This extension only works for Google Chrome on desktop.